Create Non-Disclosure Agreement in 4 Easy Steps

 A description containing details of the confidential information.

-The purpose and requirement of the parties
+The purpose and requirements of the parties

 The obligations of the parties involved.